- What is Asthma?

 Get a Vermont Asthma Action Plan

 One of the best ways to ensure proper asthma control is to have a written management plan called Vermont Asthma Action Plan.

 Call your doctor and ask for a Vermont Asthma Action Plan.
 This plan should describe exactly what needs to be done to keep away from asthma triggers, recognize and treat asthma episodes and keep you well by reminding you to take your medications.

 Learn more about how to control your asthma

-Visit our Asthma Links page for resources and information that can help you manage your specific needs.
+Check out our resources for information that can help you manage your specific needs.

-Living in a smoke-free environment is an important part of managing asthma, and for your overall health and the health of your children.
+Living in a smoke-free environment is an important part of managing asthma, for your overall health, and for the health of your children.